JWT Token

 - Signature highlighted in cyan

-- Visual separation of JWT parts
+- Clear visual separation of JWT parts

 What is a JWT?